Axway/open-banking-docs/content/en/docs/Validation/openid-certification.md

 ### Solution configuration

-Make sure the corresponding CAs are configured in the Axway Open Banking solution:
+Make sure the corresponding CAs are configured in the Amplify Open Banking solution:

 * Including the CA cert of each TPP on IngressMTLSCA entry of `values.yaml` of the APIM package.
 See detailed instructions in [Certificate Management - MTLS](/docs/configuration/certificate-management/mtls).
 * Including the CA cert of each TPP on the ACP - Settings - Authorization tab.
 See detailed instructions in [Certificate Management - MTLS](/docs/configuration/certificate-management/mtls).